-> Brigantia was a tribal goddess whom the Romans latched onto to promote as a symbol of unity.
-Ancamna may be another, along with Norica in Noricum, modern-day Austria.
+Brigantia was a tribal goddess whom the Romans latched onto to promote as a symbol of unity.
+Ancamna may be another, along with Noreia in Noricum, modern-day Austria.

-> (Deo Mercurio thinks that the cult of Victoria and Mars at Trier also represents Ancamna and Lenus, since it would make sense for the tribal goddess to be the one linked with Mars.
+(Deo Mercurio thinks that the cult of Victoria and Mars at Trier also represents Ancamna and Lenus, since it would make sense for the tribal goddess to be the one linked with Mars.
 It’s not impossible, as two inscriptions to Brigantia call her Victoria Brigantia.)
 Both goddesses were also connected to the emperor and his cult, as we shall see below.

-> If you accept Celtnet‘s meaning for her name, Great Meandering Stream, then she would be a goddess like Nantosuelta and others, such as Sequana and possibly Belisama, who were river-goddesses.
+The meaning of her name is unclear, although some link her to rivers or water.
+Given the nearness of her cult to the Moselle, this would make sense.
+She might have been a river-goddess like Nantosuelta and others, such as Sequana and possibly Belisama.
 Mars Lenus was a healing god, with his own spring just outside Trier, so it may well be that Ancamna had a healing aspect as well.

-> Deo Mercurio suggests that the two were the Jupiter and Juno of the Treveri, as the frequent invocations of the divine house show.
+Deo Mercurio suggests that the two were the Jupiter and Juno of the Treveri, as the frequent invocations of the divine house show.
 There is an inscription honouring her and Mars from Trier, as well the divine house (of the emperor):

 In honorem domus divinae Marti et Ancamnae Caius Serotinius Iustus ex voto posuit.
 (AE 1983 (1985): 680)